Every business needs a website.

 Pop-ups and opt-ins don’t work.

-While annoying, evidence suggests pop-ups definitely work.
-A ‘yes’ click is a connection made.
-Better than an invisible one-off guest.
-One blogger used pop-ups to drive a 1375 per cent increase in subscribers over just 8 months!
-Another blogger used pop-ups to attract 400 new subscribers per day.
+A ‘yes’ click is a connection made – so much better than an invisible, one-time guest.
+Nikki McGonigal, a craft blogger, used pop-ups to drive a 1,375 per cent increase in subscribers over just 8 months.
+And Darren Rowse from ProBlogger used pop-ups to attract 400 new email subscribers per day.

 A great website can be done on the cheap.

-A website is not an add-on.
-It’s the real business.
-It needs resources, and a realistic budget.
+A website is rarely an add-on.
+It’s most likely the centre of your marketing world.
+It needs resources and a realistic budget.
 Energy in equals energy out.
 Tenfold.

 Your website is like a house build, with you as the site manager.
 Unless you’re skilled in copywriting, research, design, branding, online marketing and SEO then you’ll need a team.
-Investing in decent set-up will earn you money in the long run.
+In most cases, investing in solid foundations and professional help will earn you money in the long run.
 It will also save you time.
-Face it, a DIY website build is rarely going to be awesome.

-And like any house, a website requires ongoing maintenance.
+Like a house, a website requires ongoing maintenance.
 Reviewing and updating of content, adding new features and troubleshooting all takes time and money.
-Are you going to do it or do you need to budget for this?
+Are you going to do it yourself, or do you need to budget for this?

 Check out this handy article to help you figure out how much your website build may cost.